MicrosoftDocs/windows-itpro-docs/windows/manage/waas-servicing-branches-windows-10-updates.md

 </tbody></table>
 </br>

-## Block user access to Windows Update Settings
+## Block user access to Windows Update settings

 In Windows 10, administrators can control user access to Windows Update.
 By enabling the Group Policy setting under **Computer Configuration\Administrative Templates\Windows Components\Windows update\Remove access to use all Windows update features**, administrators can disable the "Check for updates" option for users.
 Any background update scans, downloads and installations will continue to work as configured.